 3 | Let both types of messages pass |

-In the example above, the filtering logic has been adapted to let pass california
+In the example above, the filtering logic allows both california

 messages and messages without a state set as well.